What does organization have to do with your health? More than you think!

 Organization can positively impact your ability to achieve your health and well-being goals.

 When you are organized, you have more time for what matters most.
-When you are not wasting time looking for things you know you have but can’t find (the average person wastes an hour a day on this!), you’ll have more time to plan healthy meals, grocery shop thoughtfully, walk, hike, workout (or whatever “moves” you!), more time to nurture healthy relationships, more time to meditate, reflect, talk, journal, or otherwise process your thoughts and feelings.
+When you are not wasting time looking for things you know you have but can’t find (the average person wastes an hour a day on this!), you’ll have more time to plan healthy meals, walk, hike, workout (or whatever “moves” you), more time to nurture healthy relationships, and more time to meditate, reflect, talk, journal, or otherwise process your thoughts and feelings.

 Organized systems and productive habits can reduce friction that might keep you from achieving your health and well-being goals.

 Consider putting in place systems and habits that make it easy to take care of your nutrition, exercise, mental health and well-being needs.
 A few ideas:

 - Shop from (and stick to) a grocery list, full of items that support your goals and absent of things that do not.